What is happening when people experience anxiety?

 When something feels uncertain, overwhelming, or threatening─whether in the present or linked to earlier experiences─the body can move into a state of activation.

-This might feel like urgency, restlessness, scattered or racting thoughts, or a sense that something isn’t right.
+This might feel like urgency, restlessness, panic, scattered or racing thoughts, or a sense that something isn’t right.

 Over time, this response can become familiar.
 The body begins to anticipate pressure or threat, even in situations that appear manageable on the surface.